I left England to come and live in Portugal one

 will come.
 There are endless techniques for cultivating

 dhyrana, one of which is midfulness.
-A common technique
+The traditional

 - non harming.